dianajin0123/JIN2/README.md

 > **Note**: You may see related warning messages while plotting the graphs.
 These are generally safe to ignore.

 #### Sample Data Information

-The sample data is based on Yokohama city's sunlight duration data from September 1, 2022, to September 1, 2023, provided by the Japan Meteorological Agency.
+The sample data for this project is based on the sunlight duration data in Yokohama city from April 1, 2022, to March 31, 2023, provided by the Japan Meteorological Agency.
+This time frame is recommended for assessing annual solar power generation as it captures the variability across all four seasons in Japan and minimizes the impact of typhoon seasons on solar output.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>